arimoa/car-vertical-slider/README.md

 # car-vertical-slider
+## About
-By clicking on the arrows, the user can move the images with a suitable transition, and then the description of each photo is placed in front of the corresponding image.
+In this program, the page consists of two parts.
+One section for images and one section for descriptions.
+By clicking on the arrows, the user can move the images vertically, and then the description of each image is placed in front of it.
+***
+## Pictures